cloudevents/spec/registry/spec.md

 - Description: A numeric value used to determine whether an entity has been modified.
 Each time the associated entity is updated, this value MUST be set to a new value that is greater than the current one.
-  Note that unlike `version`, this attribute is most often managed by the Registry itself.
+  Note that unlike `versionId`, this attribute is most often managed by the Registry itself.
 Additionally, if an entity is created that is based on another entity (e.g. a new version of an entity is created), then the new entity's `epoch` value can be reset (e.g. to zero) since the scope of